BlueLabelLabs/BLL-Engineering-Standards/standards/BLL-Source-Standards.md

 Commits should be done regularly through development.
 Commits should be done to enclose specific pieces of functionality or bug fixes.
 Ideally a single commit should only contain one new feature, or one new bug.

+Commits should include as their message a link to the JIRA ticket it is resolving so that the link between JIRA tickets and BitBucket commits is established.

 ### 2.2

 Clear, legible commit messages must be added to every commit done.
 If fixing a bug or JIRA/Trello issue, reference the Bug ID and the title of the bug being fixed in the commit message.
 For Trello issues please include a direct link to the Trello issues resolved in this commit.